patricksimpson/the_soviet_bloc_party/README.md

 * `z` cycles through the minimap's zoom levels
 * `m` brings up the map menu (where you can set waypoints)
+* `.` brings up the settings for Damage Indicators

 You can view them all by pressing `Escape` and clicking **Controls**.